palasthotel/wp-environment-info/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Bufix: Removed a fatal error caused by wrong hook

 = 1.1.0 =
 * Feature: Identify environment by hostname
 * Feature: Tool page with overview of all defined environments